 The Guide to Dinghy Towing is an excellent resource to get you started with your research, but this alone may not be the end of your homework.
 For example, even though the Jeep Cherokee is towable, it needs to be optioned very specifically, and it was only after we dug deeper in our research that we found that we would need an aftermarket wiring harness installed, and we would need to carefully follow a series of steps to get the vehicle ready for towing.

-We started thinking about what new experiences we would like to have with our next tow vehicle (TOAD) – such as more ground clearance and four wheel drive to allow for more off-pavement exploration.
+We started thinking about what new experiences we would like to have with our next tow vehicle (TOAD).
+Things like more ground clearance and four wheel drive to allow for more off-pavement exploration.
 But we also wanted to be sure the car would be very comfortable on long on-road drives as we still put in long days exploring different areas.
 We also wanted more storage capacity to carry gear and more comfortable space for additional passengers..

-We had a very specific list of criteria we wanted in our Jeep Cherokee, and by the time we factored in our desired year, model, options and color, the list of suitable vehicles was pretty short, especially as we were constantly on the move around the country.
-We didn’t mind driving or even flying a little ways for ‘the right car’ – after all, we flew from Denver to Las Vegas when we found ‘the one’ in our MINI.
+With a very specific list of criteria we wanted in our Jeep Cherokee, and by the time we factored in our desired year, model, options and color, the list of suitable vehicles was pretty short, especially as we were constantly on the move around the country.
+We didn’t mind driving or even flying a little ways for ‘the right car’.
+After all, we flew from Denver to Las Vegas when we found ‘the one’ in our MINI.
 But as we were traveling through the Pacific Northwest in the summer of 2017, we didn’t want to have to fly to Florida or New York to buy a car either.

 Here’s the list of our top features/considerations and why they were important to us:

-- Mango Tango copper orange – Every time we see copper orange cars, we comment on how much we love them, so having this color was a high priority for us.
+- Mango Tango copper orange – Every time we see copper orange cars, we comment on how much we love them.
+So having this color was a high priority for us.
 The Mango Tango was only available on model years 2014, 2015 and 2016, which narrowed down our search criteria.
 We preferred a 2015 model year, being the second model year and because we’d heard the 2014 had a few transmission issues.
-And of course, buyed used would save us some money compared to buying new!
+And of course, buying used would save us some money compared to buying new!